jromang/picochess/docs/usage.rst

 Postition Menu
 --------------

 Here you can setup a position.
 To enter this, picochess will answer you some questions.
-You can setup the position before y enter this menu or before you press >" at last step (=scan).
+You can setup the position before you enter this menu or before you press >" at last step (=scan).
 With the "=" button you can shortcut the 4 levels (useful for similar positions).
 Here are the list of questions to be answered:

 * **side** - decides with side to move first
 * **origin** - is the board flipped (which side of board is white which is black)
-* **chess960** - is this a fischer random position (used for castling) Please make sure your choose engine support 960 mode (right now only stockfish)
+* **chess960** - is this a fischer random position (used for castling) Please make sure your choose engine support 960 mode (right now only stockfish, galjoe)
 * **scan** - after accepting with ">" picochess will scan in the position (last chance to setup your pieces) and a new game will start

 Time Menu